-- 113. This communication has been drafted at a time of conflicting trends; in Europe, fifty years of peace is the backdrop to violent conflicts at the heart of the continent; elsewhere in the world, democracy and individual freedoms are blossoming, yet fundamental freedoms continue to be violated on a large scale and fanaticism and intolerance are resurgent. - 114.
-This paper is put forward to the Community institutions as a pledge for the future, designed to promote a human dimension that reflects the traditions and aspirations of the people of Europe. - 115.
+The dialogue with non-governmental organizations should be stepped up with a view to identifying their priorities and needs.
+This communication has been drafted at a time of conflicting trends; in Europe, 50 years of peace is the backdrop to violent conflicts at the heart of the continent; elsewhere in the world, democracy and individual freedoms are blossoming, yet fundamental freedoms continue to be violated on a large scale and fanaticism and intolerance are resurgent.

+This paper is put forward to the Community institutions as a pledge for the future, designed to promote a human dimension that reflects the traditions and aspirations of the people of Europe.

 Irrespective of the European Union's ambitions, it will achieve results only with the active participation of all its institutions and the support of a committed and responsible public.

-116. This communication is addressed to the Council and to the European Parliament.
+This communication is addressed to the Council and to the European Parliament.